Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 Like most fast food places, Wendy’s will probably ask you if you want to turn your burger into a combo.
 It might sound tempting as these combo meals are usually very cheap and seem like a good deal, but the additional food that you will get is not ketogenic.

 Most combos come with a sandwich, a side, and a drink.
-There are absolutely NO sides at Wendy’s that are keto-friendly.
+There are absolutely NO sides at Wendy’s that are keto-friendly, except for a side salad.

 #5.
 What about their chili?